sskenner/sskenner.github.io/_posts/2014-08-09-web-dev-job-checklist.md

 - as a bullet list in cover email
 - in the About page on personal site

-He wraps ups his lessons with a directive to ..
+He wraps up his lesson with a directive to ..

 > take anything offline that wouldn\'t be aligned with the company culturally.
 This includes anything on your: